-Agencies should choose "FY 2025" or "FY 2026" for the Year.
-In rare cases where funding availability is very time sensitive, FY 2024 may be chosen for consideration; however, due to the timing of the final enactment of the budget, any FY 2024 adjustments would not be approved or available until towards the end of FY 2024, following enactment of the amended budget.
+Agencies should choose "FY 2026" for the Year.
+In rare cases where funding availability is very time sensitive, FY 2025 may be chosen for consideration; however, due to the timing of the final enactment of the budget, any FY 2025 adjustments would not be approved or available until towards the end of FY 2025, following enactment of the amended budget.